Murder of John Edwards: Trial and sentencing

 On September 18, 1995, a jury selection commenced before the trial of Loran Cole, which was scheduled to begin in the following week.
 A motion from Cole's lawyer Don Gleason to hold separate trials for the murder charge and lesser charges of rape, abduction and robbery was denied.
 Cole's trial began on September 26, 1995.
 The prosecution had earlier confirmed they would be seeking the death penalty for Cole.

-During the trial, which was presided by a 12-member jury, the prosecution argued that both Cole and his accomplice William Paul had deliberately approached the Edwards siblings, planning to rob them under the pretext of befriending the siblings, before Cole used a wood and brass folding knife to slit the throat of John Edwards and later raped his sister.
-Edwards's sister, Pam Edwards, testified in court that she grew suspicious as she heard Paul and Cole using new names with each other and behaved differently on the trail from before at the campsite.
-She testified that she tried to leave by taking a different path before Cole grabbed her from behind and slammed her down the ground, and her brother was also down moments later after he hit Paul.
+During the trial, which was presided by a 12-member jury, the prosecution argued that Cole and Paul deliberately approached the Edwards siblings, planning to rob them under the pretext of befriending them, before Cole used a wood and brass folding knife to slit the throat of John Edwards and later raped his sister.
+Pam Edwards testified that she grew suspicious as she heard Paul and Cole using new names with each other and behaved differently on the trail from before at the campsite.
+She testified that she tried to leave by taking a different path before Cole grabbed her from behind and slammed her to the ground, and her brother was also down moments later after he hit Paul.
 Pam said she saw the men tying up her brother and while Paul was leading her away, she heard her brother grunting as though he was being assaulted, with Cole screaming why did Edwards hit his "brother" (referring to Paul).
-A serologist Karen Barnes testified that she found bloodstains on the knife, which matched Edwards's DNA, but Cole's lawyers attempted to argue that the knife was found on Paul when the arrest of both men was made, meaning that Cole did not slit the throat of Edwards.
+Serologist Karen Barnes, testified that she found bloodstains on the knife, which matched Edwards's DNA, but Cole's lawyers attempted to argue that the knife was found on Paul when the arrest of both men was made, meaning that Cole did not slit the throat of Edwards.